A Full List Of E20 Compliant Bikes and Scooters in India

 If your motorcycle or scooter manufacturer is not listed above, it is strongly recommended to check your user manual, fuel tank cap, or fuel lid for fuel compatibility markings.
 Alternatively, you can contact your authorized service center to confirm whether your specific model is E20-ready.

-If you are worried about the effects of ethanol on older two wheels you can use petrol additives to minimize the potential damage as per Bajaj Auto.
+If you are worried about the effects of ethanol on older two-wheelers, you can use petrol additives to minimize the potential damage, as per Bajaj Auto.

 Will ethanol damage My Two-Wheeler?

-Ethanol absorbs moisture and may prove to be corrosive in no compatible vehicles.
-As per ARAI and PIB and manufacturers there is no harm in using the ethanol blended fuel in compatible vehicles.
+Ethanol absorbs moisture and may prove to be corrosive in non-compatible vehicles.
+As per ARAI and PIB and manufacturers there is no harm in using the ethanol-blended fuel in compatible vehicles.

 "The use of E-20 gives better acceleration, better ride quality and most importantly, lowered carbon emissions by approximately 30% as compared to E10 fuel'